hiroshiban/Retinotopy/README.txt

 1. *DONE* Update the procedure for getting response more precisely.
 2. *DONE* Generate dretinotopy (3D depth version of the retinotopy stimuli) in which checkerboards consist of Random-Dot-Stereograms
+3. removing code clones (I have not thought that the retinotopy package is getting so huge when we started to write the codes...) and rewriting the scripts in an object-oriented manner.